 Examples of courses in this major:

 The study of the basic gross and microscopic anatomy with an introduction to body organization, cytology and histology.
-This course includes an in-depth study of several major organ systems.
+These courses includes an in-depth study of major organ systems.

 The individuals who will challenge you to learn: